sixcious/url-incrementer/README.md

 This is the only extension I ever made, so it's important to me 100% that you are happy with it.
 If there's anything you don't like, please let me know and I'll try my hardest to fix it in the next version.
 I can't express in words how happy I am that you are using URLI.
 Thank you (times infinity!) for letting URLI play a small part in your Chrome experience!

 Coming Soon in Version 5.4 (TBD)
 - New Feature: Save URL Profiles/Patterns!
 URLI can now remember different URL patterns and intervals you set!
 You can check the save checkbox if you want to save a URL Profile while in the Popup UI Setup.
-URLs saved will be encrypted and then decrypted on the fly when you do quick shortcuts.
+To protect your privacy, URLs saved will be saved as cryptographic hashes using PBKDF2 with HMAC SHA-512, a salt, and a high random number of iterations.
+Not even URLI can figure out the URLs!
 - New Feature: The "Incrementer's Toolbox" - 1: Open up to (25?) incremented tabs in your browser or 2: Generate a list of incremented URLs!
 - Error Skipping Improvement: Reduced redirect false alarms by maintaining the current state with the server (added "credentials same-origin" to the fetch request)